Skip to content

 Overview

-examples/02_collision_aware_IK.py extends the minimal 01 stepping IK pattern with self-collision constraints, collision-debug visualization, tuning modes, and an optional GPU benchmark panel.
+examples/02_collision_aware_IK.py extends the minimal 01 prioritized IK setup with self-collision constraints, collision-debug visualization, tuning modes, and an optional GPU benchmark panel.

 It is intentionally more detailed than 01_basic_ik_simple.py: use it when you want to inspect collision behavior, timing, task modes, and solver tuning.